rudejedi/docs-web/docs/my-website/create-build-deploy.md

 ## Create

 First, I used the following command to create the docusaurus template in a folder locally.
 I am using the folder name as `git-repo` to refer here.
-This folder will also be used to create a repository of the same name on Github.
+This folder will also be used to create a repository of the same name on GitHub.

 ```bash
 npx create-docusaurus@latest git-repo classic